tlawson49/Khan-Academy/README.md

 - Support the #KhanCampaign

+- Perseus Team - Trained by the legendary Perseus himself, you are a fearless creator and wielder of interactive tools
 - I Beat Cam - Earn more points than Cam during the 2015 summer

 - Leonid - Closed 2020 with an active streak of 1000+ days.
 Leonid meteors are the fastest of all and produce spectacular showers when your lucky enough to see